[ Originally published 10/31/10 | republished 01/04/18 ]

 The maintenance is the challenge.
 Buying replacement wear parts when you want to upgrade a turbo or exhaust system can be a challenge to your self control, but it’s better for you in the long run.

 Which Mitsubishi communities do you frequent most and why?
 (What’s your screen name?)

 Galant VR4.org, the most amazing Mitsubishi enthusiast site I’ve ever been a part of.
 DSMtuners, one of the most active Mitsubishi classifieds, EvolutionM.net, I like to keep up with the EVOs and retrofit as much new technology to my outdated VR4 as possible and Pirate 4×4’s Mitsubishi section, some of the most amazing fabricators and rigs can be found on that forum.

 How have you benefited from your involvement in these communities?

-I met many lifelong friends, even a couple of girlfriends, haha.
-I’ve also learned a lot here and there.
+I met many lifelong friends, even a couple of girlfriends.
+I’ve also learned a lot from the people in these communities.